 Although Black Rain is intimately experiential in its view of a Japan on the verge of modernity, it isn’t atomizable to simple discussions of the bombing and of life in the ’40s and ’50s itself.
 Imamura’s vision is far more timeless, concealed in diorama-like shots of a society desperately trying to recreate a social order as a shield for the river of their lives having been bludgeoned and shot-through with enough holes to turn it into a swamp-tarnished system of chaotic tributaries.
 It’s much like how Ozu’s old visual poems about Japanese society exhibited far more than a concern over tensions between traditionalism and modernity (an incomplete reading rooted in content and not the form of the films).
 That director instead relied on teetering, disruptable visual symmetries as expressions for life itself as a continually threatened series of social balancing acts.
 Similarly, Black Rain always feels precipiced on a vision of social order embodied in the very symmetry of its visuals, symmetry that is always fluxional and tested by humans entering and leaving the frame, destroying that which was once holy and replacing it with a more heretical vision of social order turned into tattered fragments of people living around one another but never with one another.

-Which is to say, although Imamura seems particularly concerned about the distended terror within Japanese society (sublimated into the souls of the people who hide the tragedy from themselves as a way of coping), this is no white-hot screed.
+Which is to say, although Imamura seems particularly concerned about the distended terror within Japanese society (sublimated into the souls of the people who hide the tragedy from themselves as a way of coping), this is no red-hot screed.
 Melodrama is plucked out, leaving the film’s toxic tension without a release valve and no potential for abrogation.
 All the grisly imagery in the world – there’s a truly zombie-like cadence to the sequences of direct fallout in the film – escapes into the internal hearts of people whose seeming physical well-being only belies their walking-zombie lifestyles as people trying to forever forget that which is unavoidably central to their lives.
 The rampaging depth-of-field evident in the explicit chaos of the bombing itself is literally curtailed in the less open-ended, more limited visuals that depict life after the bombing as a shell or a curbed version of its former self.
 The sense is that all the explicit carnage of the event is internalized in people who desperately wish to find regularity and order afterwards, but they are denied the forward-thrust of progression as they move instead toward suffocation and stagnancy.
 Ancestral life becomes a shield to hide behind and a weapon to wield against others, even if, like Ozu, Imamura’s vision is more weary for people who can’t move forward than ever truly angry at them.

 For all the sharply monochromatic horrors on display in Black Rain’s most outre moments, the film is at its most disheveled and vulnerable in its quieter moments.
 The mortal coil of life can be articulated in the elegance of a pairing on screen upended by one character leaving and the other left by their lonesome.
 This is the irradiation of Imamura’s vision, a holocaust of a more disturbing variety because it affects our core beings rather than merely the body we present to the world.